 If you’re a dealer, importer or manufacturer of firearms, destructive devices and ammunition, you’ll need to figure out what type is best for you.
 If you’re a dealer, you should apply for a Type 01, 02 or 09 FFL.
 Alternatively, manufacturers should apply for a Type 06, 07 or 10, while importers need Type 08 or 11.

-If you’re planning on starting a firearm and ammunition business, you’re now probably wondering the next steps you should take to become a federal firearms licensee.
+If you’re planning on starting a firearm and ammunition business, you’re now probably wondering the next steps on how to get a federal firearms license.
 After figuring out whether you’re eligible, you’ll have to follow the instructions to apply for an FFL with the ATF.
 The ATF also recommends making a copy of your application for your own personal records.

 If you’re wondering how to get an FFL license, you should take the following steps: